 The Lowcountry Gullah Foundation is a 501 (c) 3 nonprofit organization.

 2021 brought a significant win in the battle to save every acre of historic Gullah land.
+Since then, we have successfully helped 100s of families hold on to their land.
 The 2021 Beaufort County Tax Sale results.

 Help us continue our work protecting generational lands by purchasing the Gullah artwork that’s featured throughout the site or make a tax free donation.
 Click here for more information.